 Next head back onto the I-84 and drive approximately 11 minutes northeast to the Wahclella Falls trailhead.
 From here take the 2.4 mile out-and-back trail to the falls, which is a relatively easy hike through a lush canyon.
 At the end of the trail you will be greeted by a beautiful 350′ two-tiered waterfall… one of my favorites in the Gorge!
 Note: this trailhead is notorious for car break-ins, so leave any valuables out of sight or take them with you on the hike.

 After Wahclella Falls you can continue along I-84 for 25 minutes until arriving in the town of Hood River.
 If it’s of interest, you could also stop and check out Bridge of the Gods and Cascade Locks.
-Hood River has various accommodation options and I can recommend Westcliff Lodge, booking a local cabin, or camping at Tucker Park Campground.
+Hood River has various accommodation options and I can recommend Westcliff Lodge, booking a local cabin like this one with incredible views, or camping at Tucker Park Campground.
 For dinner I suggest checking out Solstice Wood Fire Cafe and Bar.

 Oregon Road Trip Day 2 – Hood River to Bend

 Wake up in beautiful Hood River and head into town to grab breakfast at Egg River Cafe.
-Once your fueled up for the day, jump back into the car and prepare for another day of road-tripping.
-Again, consider packing a picnic lunch for the day so that you aren’t caught up trying to find somewhere along the way.
+Once you are fueled up for the day, jump back into the car and prepare for another day of road-tripping.
+Again, consider packing a picnic lunch in a cooler for the day so that you aren’t caught up trying to find somewhere along the way.

 First stop: Trillium Lake

 Head southwest on Hwy 35 for approximately 50 minutes and then turn left onto Trillium Lake road.
 Travel south for another 5 minutes before arriving at Trillium Lake.
-From here you will be treated to beautiful views of Mount Hoot (11,350′) and lush foliage.
+From here you will be treated to beautiful views of Mount Hood (11,350′) and lush foliage.
 There is a campground, vault toilets, picnic tables, and the easy 2-mile Trillium Shoreline Loop Trail – which I definitely recommend you hike!
+If you really enjoy your time at Mt Hood, you can always add on an extra day to take a full tour – this one arranges transportation from Portland which is pretty convenient.

 Second stop: Smith Rock State Park